St. Thomas Church, Leipzig: Sauer-organ (since 1889)

 Another notable feature of the Thomaskirche is that it contains two pipe organs.
 The older one is a Romantic organ by Wilhelm Sauer, built from 1884 to 1889 with three manuals, 63 stops and mechanical key and pneumatic stop action.
 Thomasorganist Carl Piutti ordered in 1902 two new stops and a higher wind pressure from Sauer.
 To 1908 Sauer rebuilt and enlarged the organ after instructions from Karl Straube, it contains now pneumatic key action and 88 stops.
 Between 1934 and 1940, in the working time from Günther Ramin, 16 romantic stops were changed against neo-baroque stops.
 The German organ builder Christian Scheffler reconstructed and repaired the Sauer-organ in two phases: 1988 to 1993 and in the years to 2005.
 He restored the organ in the situation in 1908.

 Alexander-Schuke-organ (1967 to 1999)

-Since the Sauer-Organ was considered unsuitable for Bach's music, a second organ with three manuals, 47 stops, a neo-baroque stoplist and mechanical key and stop action was built in 1966–1667 (by the Alexander Schuke Potsdam Orgelbau company).
+Since the Sauer-Organ was considered unsuitable for Bach's music, a second organ with three manuals, 47 stops, a neo-baroque stoplist and mechanical key and stop action was built in 1966–1967 (by the Schuke company later named Alexander Schuke Potsdam Orgelbau).
 It was dismantled in May 1999 for the new Woehl-Organ.
 42 stops and other parts from the Schuke-organ in St. Thomas was reused in the 68 stop-Schuke-organ, built in 2000 to 2005 in Fürstenwalde Cathedral.